Phaitol: 2023–2025 Manipur violence

 On 10 June, the Chief Minister's Office revealed that it had flagged intelligence to the effect that "200 armed Kuki-Zo militants" from Churachandpur were moving to the Phaitol and Kaiphundai areas, and demanded an 'action taken report' from the Director General of Police (DGP).

 The newly elected MP for Inner Manipur, Bimol Akoijam questioned why the chief minister has not sacked the DGP.

-Journalist Greeshma Kuthar however revealed that it was the Meitei militants belonging to the Pambei faction of United National Liberation Front (UNLF) that had moved to Jiribam well before November 2023, when they signed a peace agreement with the government.
+Journalist Greeshma Kuthar however revealed that it was the Meitei militants belonging to the Pambei faction of United National Liberation Front (UNLF) that had moved to Jiribam well before November 2023, when they signed a peace agreement with the state government.
 The peace agreement provided a cover for them to operate freely in the district.
 Following the eruption of the violence, Arambai Tenggol and UNLF-Pambei cadres patrolled the Meitei localities in and around the Jiribam town and the Kuki-Zo residents had to flee their homes.

 On 13 June, the Kuki-Zo villagers imposed a blockade of NH-37 near the Tatbung village to protest the Jiribam violence.

 It was lifted for two days and reimposed again on 20 June, citing the reason that Meitei mobs were blockading medical and essential supplies to the Kuki-Zo villages.

 On that day, there were also allegations that the Kuki armed men set ablaze an empty narcotics checkpost and that the Manipur police commands and Meitei militants fired upon the Phaitol village indiscriminately.

 The blockade was lifted two days later after the central security forces signed a memorandum of understanding agreeing to the demands made by the blockading population.

 In early July, hours before a scheduled visit of Rahul Gandhi to the area, the police reported gunfire from the Phaitol village towards Gularthol.
 They combed the village and arrested two individuals, including a juvenile, whom the villagers identified as "village volunteers".

 Kuki-Zo Village Volunteers of Vangailhang and Tuilangkuol condemned the action, and claimed that there was indiscriminate firing towards Phaitol from a Naka Check Point of Jiribam Police near the village.
 They demanded the removal of the Check Point.

 Kuki Inpi Manipur called a 12-hour shutdown to protest the arrests along with similar arrests in Kangpokpi district.